AndrewHaglund/blog/content/blog/2024/moon-music.md

 _Good Feelings_ with Arya Starr is a funky good time with a stellar guitar riff halfway in.
 It sounds like it could have been on Daft Punk’s _Random Access Memories_ or on a Passion Pit record.

-_Rainbow_ is filled with dreamy synths, ripping guitar, a beautiful piano interlude, and a spoken part (which I assume is found-audio?) that reminds me of M83’s _Hurry Up We’re Dreaming_.
+_Rainbow_ is filled with dreamy synths, ripping guitar, a beautiful piano interlude, and spoken audio from Maya Angelou reminds me of M83’s _Hurry Up We’re Dreaming_.

 _Iaam_ (“I Am a Mountain”) is like a throwback to _Glass of Water_ from 2009 but without the heart.
 The mix itself is hollow: tonally, lyrically, and energy.
 It stays at one level the whole time.